-Thank you for your interest in UT Southwestern’s Post-Baccalaureate Certificate in Radiation Therapy Program, a dynamic learning experience that will prepare you for a fascinating and rewarding career.
+Thank you for your interest in UT Southwestern’s Master of Radiation Therapy Program, a dynamic learning experience that will prepare you for a fascinating and rewarding career.
 We invite you to apply.

 Beginning the Application Process

 The first step in applying is to submit an online application and all supporting materials by February 1.
 When you submit your application, please mail to the registrar’s address listed in the application:

 - Three letters of recommendation from undergraduate advisors, instructors or professors, employers, and volunteer supervisors

 - Original transcripts from all of the colleges you’ve attended

 - TOEFL scores if you’re an international student